Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 The Challenges of Multi-Project Resource Planning

-Effective resource planning is something that many agencies grapple with, especially in the context of running multiple projects at once.
+Effective resource planning is something that many agencies grapple with, especially in the context of project portfolio management.
 According to a Wellingtone report, poor resource management was among the top three main challenges for agencies in 2020, with “attempting to run too many projects” in the first place.

 These two issues are often connected, as inadequate planning can cause agencies to overcommit their resources, causing bottlenecks and poor service delivery down the line.